 1. Play to your team’s strengths

-By allowing your team to embrace innovation where they feel most comfortable, you’ll be able to leverage their creative ideas in ways that make logical sense and maximize productivity.
-Tom Kelley, General Manager at highly lauded design firm IDEO, developed a method of categorizing your team into various aspects of creativity – called “The Ten Faces of Innovation,” he identified three personas: Learning, Organizing, and Building.
+Allow your team to embrace innovation where they feel most comfortable.
+You’ll be able to leverage their creative ideas in ways that make logical sense and maximize productivity.
+Tom Kelley, General Manager at design firm IDEO, developed a method of categorizing your team into various aspects of creativity.
+He called it “The Ten Faces of Innovation.”
+In it, he identified three personas: Learning, Organizing, and Building.

-He outlined the common traits of employees within those personas to look for ways to plug in to existing talents and fill gaps where talent may be needed.
+He outlined the common traits of employees within those personas.
+Then he looked for ways to plug into existing talents and fill gaps where talent may be needed.
 Using this methodology or your own can be a great way to celebrate your team while increasing your business success.

 2. Be proactively creative

 According to Professor Gerard Puccio, using creativity to create change in business can be as simple as rethinking when and how we bring it into the mix.